Anyone can be an ACALA learner!

 Some of our learners enrol in ACALA programs for personal reasons:

-- They are high school graduates who want to attend college or university, but are required to take academic chemistry, biology, math, or English.
+- they are high school graduates who want to attend college or university, but they are required to take academic chemistry, biology, math, or English

-ACALA learners who have participated in an ACALA program for over three months and who plan to attend an institute of higher learning are eligible to apply for a Dorothy Thompson Bursary Award and a Evelyn Lindsay
+ACALA learners who have participated in one of our programs for more than three months and who plan to attend an institute of higher learning are eligible to apply for a Dorothy Thompson Bursary Award and an Evelyn Lindsay Memorial Bursary.